coolboarder/ESP8266GarageDoorController/README.md

 If you have your SmartThings paird with Alexa then you should be able to control and check the state of your garage door.
 You can say:
 "Alexa unlock garage door" - Alexa will force your to setup a secure passcode to unlock.
 "Alexa lock garage door"
-"Alexa is my garage door closed?"
+"Alexa is my garage door locked?"
 Alexa does not understand the phrases open garage door or close garage door currently.

 ## Apple HomeKit